Blaine, Washington—Adopt a Puppy Rescue saved more than 50 puppies in a transport rescue operation on July 25, 2019.

 Stephanie Carr posted on Instagram, “Welcome to the family, Oslo!
 I’m so happy that we will be your FURever home!
 Can’t wait to explore the world with you!

 I rescued this beauty from Texas through Project Outbound.
-We picked him up yesterday and he came straight to me after 5 long days on the road.
+We picked him up yesterday, and he came straight to me after five long days on the road.
 Life with us will be everything you’ve dreamed of and more.
-Time to never stop waging that tail, smile from ear to ear, have a full and happy belly every single day, and a heart full of love!”.
+It’s time to never stop waging that tail, smile from ear to ear, have a full and happy belly every single day, and a heart full of love!”

-The Project Outbound website states they connect adoptable dogs with loving families regardless of the distance.
+The Project Outbound website states that they connect adoptable dogs with loving families regardless of the distance.

 Puppy rescue operation from Texas

-Black Dog Rescue Society of BC said 25 dogs are being delivered to Cloverdale for their new families to pick up and five others taken to adoptive homes in central BC.
-Several other dogs continued their journey down to Portland, Oregon to join their waiting families.
-The rescue operation makes at least two runs a month and involves a network of rescue societies.
+Black Dog Rescue Society of BC said 25 dogs are being delivered to Cloverdale for their new families to pick up, and five others are being taken to adoptive homes in central BC.
+Several other dogs continued their journey down to Portland, Oregon, to join their waiting families.
+The rescue operation makes at least two monthly runs and involves a network of rescue societies.

 Volunteer Cindy Archer said, “We save dogs from high-kill shelters, strays on the road, surrenders or any dog that needs help.”

-There are two drivers for each air conditioned transport.
-They drive twenty-four hours a day making stops every five hours to walk the dogs, feed them and let them run around a little.
+There are two drivers for each air-conditioned transport.
+They drive twenty-four hours a day, making stops they claim every five hours to walk the dogs, feed them, and let them run around a little.

 Wendy Nordvik-Carr is a highly regarded travel writer who produces quality, well-researched articles with stunning photography and video.